azuline/rose/README.md

 ## Data Querying

-The `rose print` family of commands (e.g. `rose print albums`) prints out data in the read cache in a JSON-encoded format.
-The output of this command can be piped into tools like `jq`, `fx`, and others in order to further process the output.
+There are several commands that print out data from the read cache in a JSON-encoded format (e.g. `rose releases print` and `rose collages print`).
+The command output can be piped into tools like `jq`, `fx`, and others.

 ## Tagging Conventions